danielsonner/practice-scala/scala-thoughts.md

 but from the various things we've done in class I think it's super cool how flexible Scala is.
 While it is a bit weird to have a million ways to say the same thing, the flexibility of the language is super cool.

+Going forward I'd love to do more functional programming scala style and learn more about what kind of things are fun to do functionally in scala.